 Fig. 4: Outline units major contents

-In plan view, this gave us a side layout for regatta events and seating 3 inside (Figs. 5 & 6), or a rear layout for outings and seating 5 inside (Fig. 7).
-In both arrangements, the front row of seats are shown as far forward as possible.
+This design gave us a side layout for regatta events and seating 3 inside (Figs. 5 & 6), or a rear layout for outings and seating 5 inside (Fig. 7).
+In all illustrations, the front row of seats are shown as far forward as possible.

 Fig. 5: Side layout - travelling to a regatta event, 4 or 5 people